Reaching precise proton affinities in non-Born-Oppenheimer calculations: Results

 \subsection{Reaching the electronic basis set limit}

-Although the complete basis set limit must be reached simultaneously for the protons and the electrons, we begin with the electronic problem.
-For this part of the study, we fix the protonic basis set to PB4-F1, and start the analysis with Jensen's aug-pc-$n$ basis sets which are optimized for DFT calculations. \Cref{fig:pc} shows the errors in calculated PAs relative to uncHq-aug-pc-4 values for both the contracted aug-pc-n basis sets and the partially uncontracted uncHq-aug-n basis sets, with the cardinal number n of the basis sets varying from 1 to 4.
-The reference values are shown in \Cref{tab:pas}.
+Although the CBS limit must be reached simultaneously for the protons and the electrons, we begin with the electronic problem.
+As in \cref{sec:unc}, we keep the protonic basis set fixed to PB4-F1, and approach the electronic CBS limit with the aug-pc-$n$ basis sets. \Cref{fig:pc} shows the errors in calculated PAs relative to uncHq-aug-pc-4 values for both the contracted aug-pc-$n$ basis sets and the partially uncontracted uncHq-aug-pc-$n$ basis sets, with the cardinal number $n$ of the basis sets varying from 1 to 4.
+The reference values are shown in \cref{tab:pas}.

 Analysis of the results shows that the fully contracted polarization consistent basis sets lead to slow convergence of the PAs with respect to the cardinal number $n$ of the basis set.
 The quadruple-$\zeta$ aug-pc-3 basis set is necessary to achieve a estimated basis set truncation error within chemical accuracy, and our final convergence criterion of 0.1 kcal/mol is only met at the quintuple-$\zeta$ level of aug-pc-4.
+This quantitative finding is in line with the qualitative one from \cref{fig:protondensity}.

-Uncontracting the electronic basis set on the quantum nuclei in the uncHq- basis sets leads to remarkable improvement in the speed of convergence: already the double-$\zeta$ basis set is converged to within chemical accuracy and the triple-$\zeta$ has converged to the basis set limit with maximal errors of 0.42 kcal/mol and 0.03 kcal/mol respectively.
-Conventional electronic basis sets thus are suboptimal when the proton is allowed to delocalize as a quantum particle.
+Uncontracting the electronic basis set on the quantum nuclei in the uncHq- basis sets leads to remarkable improvement in the speed of convergence: already the triple-$\zeta$ basis set is converged to within chemical accuracy and the quadruple-$\zeta$ has converged to the basis set limit with maximal errors of 0.42 kcal/mol and 0.03 kcal/mol respectively.
+Conventional electronic basis sets in their contracted form thus are suboptimal when the proton is allowed to delocalize as a quantum particle.
+This finding is again in agreement with \cref{fig:protondensity}.

 Importantly, these improvements in precision are accompanied with negligible increase in computational cost.
 Typically, only some of the hydrogen atoms are modeled as quantum particles, and uncontracting the electronic basis on a quantum hydrogen introduces a mere 2, 3, 4, and 4 basis functions in the double- to quintuple-$\zeta$ aug-pc-1, aug-pc-2, aug-pc-3, and aug-pc-4 basis sets, respectively, while the unmodified basis sets have a total of 9, 23, 50, and 88 basis functions per hydrogen atom.